 Walker, A., 1988.
 The transfer of technology.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Dorset Institute of Higher Education.

 Full text available as: